NillPointer/Podcast-Creator-LLM/README.md

 - WAV audio stitching for seamless podcast creation
 - Dockerized deployment for easy setup and scaling
 - HTTP API interface for programmatic access
+- Configuration via environment variables

+## Planned Features

+- Agentic LLM tool-use for information retrieval (e.g. date, web search, etc) for more relevant and up to date information for the podcast
+- Updated UI/Frontend with more configurations exposed to control podcast generation
+- Memory integration to support retrieval from "previous episodes", developed host personalities, likes/dislikes, etc

 ## Available Endpoints